vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/14_Biological_Energy.md

 Heavy Oil (Can., Ven.)
 4
 Corn Ethanol 1.4

-If life were a video game, we would look at Table 14.1, decide that hydroelectric and wind are "the best," cursor over to them and "plus" those two up until we're getting all our energy from these low-energy- investment sources.
+If life were a video game, we would look at Table 14.1, decide that hydroelectric and wind are "the best," cursor over to them and "plus" those two up until we're getting all our energy from these low-energyinvestment sources.
 But of course the world is constrained, placing real limits to what is possible.
 We saw in Chapter 11 and Chapter 12 that hydroelectricity and wind cannot be expected to provide more than a few terawatts, leaving a large shortfall.
 Meanwhile, solar has the largest raw potential.
 In other words, it is useful to appreciate the EROEI of various resources, but EROEI is not the sole determining factor of what is practical.
 A low EROEI can be tolerable if abundance makes up for it.

 For resources whose energy investment is mostly up-front, before production begins, the resulting EROEI depends critically on how long the resource will provide energy.
 After all, the energy return gets larger the longer the facility can operate, while the investment part may be essentially done and unchanging.
 It can be difficult to predict how long a resource will last, which is part of why EROEI estimates are just that: approximate guidelines.